mjmsmith/connect-jade-client/README.md

 #### Request / Response

 The middleware looks for incoming HTTP requests where the path begins with the `prefix` setting and ends in "__.js__".
-It generates a JavaScript response that creates a hash table of the compiled templates.
+It generates a JavaScript response that creates a hash table of the compiled templates on the client.
 In the example, the generated file/response for `http://mysite.com/js/views.js` looks like this:

 ```
 var T = {};